andreiluca/andreiluca.github.io/_posts/2015-6-13-day-6-brightness-level-not-saved.md

 echo 400 > /sys/class/backlight/intel_backlight/brightness
 ````

-In my case the maximum value for brightness is 976 so I choosed 400.
+In my case the maximum value for brightness is 976 so I choose 400.